SummerSlam (2006): Aftermath

 Edge and John Cena continued to feud over the WWE Championship.
 On the August 21 episode of Raw, Lita threw John Cena's "Spinner WWE Championship" belt into the Long Island Sound and Edge unveiled his own "Rated R-Spinner WWE Championship" belt.
 Jeff Hardy returned to WWE on the Raw brand and defeated Edge in a non-title match by disqualification.
 After the match, Cena attacked Edge, and threw Edge into the Long Island Sound.
-On the August 28 edition of Raw, Cena challenged Edge for the WWE Championship with the stipulation being that if Cena lost, he would not challenge for the title again and would leave Raw to go back to SmackDown!.
+On the August 28 episode of Raw, Cena challenged Edge for the WWE Championship with the stipulation being that if Cena lost, he would not challenge for the title again and would leave Raw to go back to SmackDown!.
 Edge accepted the challenge, stating that the match would take place in his hometown and it would be a match that Edge had never lost: a Tables, Ladders and Chairs match.
 Later that night, Cena faced the returning Chris Masters in a match; Masters was disqualified when Edge attacked Cena.
 At Unforgiven, Cena defeated Edge, winning his third WWE Championship.
 Cena went on to hold the title for over a year.

 King Booker and Batista also continued to feud over the World Heavyweight Championship.
 On the August 25 episode of SmackDown!, Batista and Bobby Lashley defeated King Booker, Finlay and William Regal in a 3-on-2 handicap match.
-On the September 8 episode of SmackDown!, Batista faced Booker in a SummerSlam rematch for the World Heavyweight Championship, which he lost due to interference by Finlay.
+On the September 8 episode of SmackDown!, Batista faced King Booker in a SummerSlam rematch for the World Heavyweight Championship, which he lost due to interference by Finlay.
 The next week, Lashley became the number one contender to the World Heavyweight Championship by defeating Finlay, as Batista was scheduled to face Finlay.
 On the October 6 episode of SmackDown!, Batista and Lashley faced off against each other, but the match ended in a no contest after Finlay and King Booker interfered.
 SmackDown General Manager Theodore Long then scheduled a Fatal Four-Way match for the World Heavyweight Championship at No Mercy.
-At No Mercy, Booker retained the World Heavyweight Championship.
+At No Mercy, King Booker retained the World Heavyweight Championship.

 The feud between DX and the McMahons continued the following night with DX vandalizing Vince McMahon's $30 million private jet, the world headquarters to the WWE, and even ripped the rear axle off of Vince McMahon's private limo with the use of a chain with all 3 being spray painted with the words DX.
-The next Monday Night, DX took on Mr Kennedy, William Regal, and Finlay in a 2 on 3 handicap match, after the match, Big Show, Shane and Vince McMahon came out and attacked DX, this led to a 2 on 3 handicap Hell in a Cell match at Unforgiven.
+The next week on Raw, DX took on Mr. Kennedy, William Regal, and Finlay in a 2 on 3 handicap match, after the match, Big Show, Shane and Vince McMahon came out and attacked DX, this led to a 2 on 3 handicap Hell in a Cell match at Unforgiven.

 Chavo Guerrero and Rey Mysterio continued to feud.
 On the August 25 edition of SmackDown!, Vickie Guerrero apologized to Mysterio and Chavo Guerrero for getting involved in their match; however, Vickie later turned villainous by attacking Mysterio with a steel chair and aligning with her nephew, Chavo, becoming his new business manager.